Cooperly/RemoteSplitScreen/README.md

 # RemoteSplitScreen

-A client-side mod that allows you to create split-screen players in online multiplayer even when you're not the host.
+A client-side mod that allows you to utilize split-screen in online multiplayer, even when you're not the host.

 ## Install
 1. Install [SMAPI](https://smapi.io/).